 Source: Analog Devices (analog.com/iCoupler)

 Measurement hardware vendors are using iCoupler devices to offer high-performance data acquisition systems at lower costs.
 National Instruments industrial data acquisition (DAQ) devices intended for high-speed measurements, such as the industrial M Series multifunction DAQ devices, use iCoupler digital isolators, shown in Figure 12.
 These devices provide 60 VDC continuous isolation and 1,400 Vrms/1,900 VDC channel-to-bus isolation withstand for 5 s on multiple analog and digital channels and support sampling rates up to 250 kS/s.
-National Instruments C Series modules used in the NI PAC platform, NI CompactRIO, NI CompactDAQ, and other high-speed NI USB devices also use iCoupler technology.
+National Instruments C Series modules used in the NI PAC platform, NI CompactRIO, NI CompactDAQ, and other high-speed NI USB, Ethernet, and wireless devices also use iCoupler technology.